South Lawn: Ceremonial gardens

 The two ceremonial gardens of the White House (the Rose Garden and the Jacqueline Kennedy Garden) face the South Lawn.
 The Rose Garden (sometimes referred to as "The presidents Garden") is located south-west of the main residence along the west colonnade, just outside the Oval Office.
 The Jacqueline Kennedy Garden is located south-east of the main residence along the east colonnade.
 The garden was dedicated by Lady Bird Johnson as the Jacqueline Kennedy Garden on April 22, 1965, although it has been called the "First Lady's Garden" by some later administrations.

 Tennis and basketball court

 A tennis court was first installed during the Theodore Roosevelt administration on the south lawn.
 Since then, the court has been moved several times, eventually landing in its current position in the south-west area.
 President Obama had basketball court lines and removable baskets installed so he could play full court basketball.
 Located just west of the tennis and basketball court is a half-court basketball area that also housed a horseshoe pit.

 Swimming pool

-The outdoor swimming pool was installed in 1975 by President Gerald Ford.
-It is located directly south of the West Wing.
+In 1975, the outdoor swimming pool was installed by President Gerald Ford.
+It is located directly south of the West Wing, surrounded by a thick row of trees for privacy.
 A cabana was later added.
 The original pool at the White House was indoors, located in between the main residence and the West Wing.
 However, President Richard Nixon turned it into an area for the press, now known as the James S. Brady Press Briefing Room.